Dmdv/solidity-commit-reveal/commit-reveal.md

 }
 ```

+The contract owner initializes the contract with a hashed secret and a reveal deadline.
+During the commit period, the owner can update the hashed secret.
+After the reveal deadline has passed, anyone can call the `reveal` function with the original secret to verify that it
+matches the hashed secret.

-In this implementation, the `commit` function is used to set the hashed secret and the block number at which the secret will be revealed.
-The `reveal` function is used to reveal the secret, which is checked against the hashed secret to ensure that it matches.
-If the secret is valid and the reveal block number has been reached, the `isRevealed` flag is set to true and the revealed secret can be used for further processing.
+In this implementation, the `commit` function is used to set the hashed secret and the block number
+at which the secret will be revealed.
+The `reveal` function is used to reveal the secret, which is
+checked against the hashed secret to ensure that it matches.
+If the secret is valid and the reveal
+block number has been reached, the `isRevealed` flag is set to true and the revealed secret can be
+used for further processing.
+If the secret matches, the contract can perform some action with the revealed secret.

-Note that this is a simplified example and does not include any security measures to prevent front-running or other attacks.
-In practice, you should carefully consider the security implications of any commit-reveal scheme and implement appropriate safeguards to protect against potential attacks.
+Note that this is a simplified example and does not include any security measures to prevent front-running
+or other attacks.
+In practice, you should carefully consider the security implications of any commit-reveal
+scheme and implement appropriate safeguards to protect against potential attacks.

-### Examples
+## Examples

-Sure, here are some examples of how you could use the `CommitReveal` contract:
+Examples of how you could use the `CommitReveal` contract:

-Example 1: Voting
+### Example 1: Voting

-Suppose you want to implement a voting system where voters can submit their votes anonymously, but the results of the vote should only be revealed after a certain block number.
+Suppose you want to implement a voting system where voters can submit their votes anonymously,
+but the results of the vote should only be revealed after a certain block number.
 You could use the `CommitReveal` contract to implement this as follows:

 1. Each voter submits a hashed vote using the `commit` function, along with the block number at which the vote should be revealed.
 2. After the reveal block number has been reached, each voter reveals their vote using the `reveal` function.